s8go/vanxnews-ai/README.md

 To get articles by Categories : "Give me the latest news in sports" or "What's the latest news in science" and so on

+To open an article link : "open article 3" or "open article number 4"

 To go back to Homepage: "Go back" or "Back"

 Live Link: https://vanxnews.netlify.app